 Stay in a restored Tudor house

-Wisson Hill is a three-bedroom holiday house that was built in 1530.
-This timber-framed and stone English village house was built in, during the reign of Henry VIII.
-It was constructed to a high quality, on the orders of the Bushell family, a generation or so before they were contacts of William Shakespeare.
-A remarkable amount of this early two-storey house has survived and has been painstakingly restored.
-Fans of the film Hamnet can find somewhere they can stay for a holiday, just outside Stratford-upon-Avon, in an authentically restored house that was here and is recognisable from the Shakespearian period in which the movie is set.
-Have a look at the gallery of photos.
+This timber-framed farmhouse was built in 1530, during the reign of Henry VIII.
+Constructed to a high quality, on the orders of the Bushell family, a generation or so before they were contacts of William Shakespeare, a remarkable amount of this early two-storey house has survived.
+Painstakingly restored, it now provides a fascinating and comfortable three-bedroom holiday house.
+Fans of the film Hamnet can find somewhere they can stay for a holiday, just outside Stratford-upon-Avon, in an authentically historic house that was here and is recognisable from the Shakespearian period in which the movie is set.
+Have a look at the gallery of photos and read the history of the house.

-The hamlet of Barton is on the River Avon, with no fewer than five major footpaths crossing about 100 metres from the door, and on a popular cycle route.
+Literally the countryside that inspired William Shakespeare.
+The hamlet of Barton is on the River Avon, 8 miles from Stratford-upon-Avon, with no fewer than five major footpaths crossing about 100 metres from the door, and on a popular cycle route.
 Within minutes you can be watching wildlife by the river and heading over the meadow to the medieval bridge at Bidford-on-Avon.
 A short car journey (or bike ride, for the more energetic) takes you to Stratford-upon-Avon or into the Cotswolds.
 There are dozens of significant historic properties nearby, including National Trust, Heritage England and Warwick Castle.

 Back at the house, the historic experience continues.
 The property’s story has been drawn together from documents, reading of clues on the building, and the small finds which are displayed in the study.